Formed Book Club

 Join Fellow Book Lovers and Renowned Experts

 Join Fr.
 Fessio, Joseph Pearce, and Vivian Dudro for a discussion every Wednesday at 1pm CST.
-To view the weekly discussions, subscribe to our YouTube channel and tune in on Thursdays!
-You can also subscribe to our Podcast to hear each week's discussion that way.
+To view the weekly discussions, subscribe to our YouTube channel and tune in on Wednesdays!
+You can also subscribe to our Podcast to hear each week’s discussion that way.

 fessioFrJoseph.jpg